If you are in emotional distress or having a mental emergency, call 911 or go to your local ER

 Behaviorally, stigma manifests in various ways.
 Many people avoid mental health services, fearing the social consequences of being labeled as “crazy” or “addicted.”
 This avoidance can have devastating consequences, as untreated mental health conditions and addiction can worsen over time, leading to a decline in overall well-being and quality of life.

-Additionally, stigma often hinders access to mental health care.
-Healthcare professionals may also hold biases—consciously or unconsciously—that affect their treatment approaches.
-Individuals with mental health issues or addiction may not receive the appropriate care they need, further perpetuating their struggles.
+Additionally, stigma often hinders access to mental health care, making choosing a therapist more challenging.
+Healthcare professionals may also hold biases, consciously or unconsciously, that affect their treatment approaches.
+As a result, individuals with mental health issues or addiction may not receive the appropriate care they need, further perpetuating their struggles.

 The Importance of Dismantling Stigma